Stock futures cautious ahead of July 4 holiday

 Hong Kong's Hang Seng index dropped by 3.3%.

-China’s Shanghai Composite Index lost 1.9% ahead of a July 6 deadline, when the Washington is set to impose tariffs on $34 billion worth of Chinese exports to the United States.
+China’s Shanghai Composite Index ended the day higher by 0.41%, rebounding from being down as much as 1.9%, ahead of a July 6 deadline, when Washington is set to impose tariffs on $34 billion worth of Chinese exports to the United States.